vptimmy/harbor/README.md

 Login into https://authentik.home.lab, go to the admin dashboard -> Directory -> Users and "Create Service Account".
 I used the username "harbor-sa" as the username.
 Note the password and change it if you want.

-Now login into https://registry.home.lab with the harbor-sa account.
+Login into https://registry.home.lab with the harbor-sa account.
 Click on harbor-sa in the upper right hand corner, then choose "User Profile".
 The "CLI Secret" is going to be used for `docker login registry.home.lab` and also in Kubernetes registry secret you create below.

 We need a registry secret to hold a username and password so our deployments know how to communicate with Harbor.
 I wanted this secret to be duplicated to all namespaces, so I used `kubed` to accomplish this.
-If you don't like kubed, you can duplicate the secret to the namespaces manually.
+If you don't like kubed, you can duplicate the secret to the needed namespaces manually.

 ```
 kubectl create -n harbor-system secret docker-registry registry-harbor-sa \